1999AZZAR/OSINT-Framework/README.md

 Please visit the framework at the link below and good hunting!

 https://osintframework.com

-### Legend
-(T) - Indicates a link to a tool that must be installed and run locally
-(D) - Google Dork, for more information: <a href="https://en.wikipedia.org/wiki/Google_hacking">Google Hacking</a>
-(R) - Requires registration
-(M) - Indicates a URL that contains the search term and the URL itself must be edited manually

 ### For Update Notifications
 Follow me on Twitter: @jnordine - https://twitter.com/jnordine